caepa/caepa.github.io/collections/_rendezvous/call-for-proposals-faq.md

 ## What happens after I submit my proposal?

 You will see a confirmation screen after you submit your proposal and receive a confirmation email.
-A CAEPA committee will review all proposals during the month of August. **Session leaders will be notified via email by September 15 regarding the status of their proposals.** Session leaders whose proposals are accepted will need to register at the discounted registration rate.
+A CAEPA committee will review all proposals during the month of August. **Session leaders will be notified via email beginning  ~~September 15~~ October 8 regarding the status of their proposals.** Session leaders whose proposals are accepted will need to register at the discounted registration rate.

 ## What technology does CAEPA provide?